-Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}) from environmental dust (including any burn pits and/or incinerators, which might have existed), the overall long-term health risk was not evaluated due to no data for analysis.
-Inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust (including any burn pits and/or incinerators, which might have existed) was not evaluated for long-term health risk due to no data for analysis and no available health guidelines.
-However, the Har and vicinity area is a dust-prone

-Page 2 of 20 Reviewed by CENTCOM SG (21 November 2018) Final Approval Date (24 July 2019) desert environment with a semi-arid climate, also subject to vehicle traffic, and conditions may have varied.
-Burn pits and/or incinerators might have existed in the vicinity (e.g., burn pits used by the local population); however, the PM10 and the PM25 overall long-term health risks for areas near burn pits were not evaluated due to no reports and no environmental samples collected near burn pits provided for analysis- see Section 10.7.
-Where burn pits exist, exposures may vary, as conditions may have varied.
-For inhalational exposure to high levels of dust containing PM10 and PM25, such as during high winds or dust storms, and for exposures to incinerator and/or burn pit smoke, it is considered possible that some otherwise healthy personnel, who were exposed for a long-term period to dust and particulate matter, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
+Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM2.5) from environmental dust, the overall long-term health risk was not evaluated due to no data for analysis.
+Inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust was not evaluated for long-term health risk due to no data for analysis and no available health guidelines.
+However, the Camp Deh Bala and vicinity area is a dust-prone desert environment with a semi-arid climate, also subject to vehicle traffic, and conditions may have varied.
+For inhalational exposure to high levels of dust containing PM10 and PM{2.5}, such as during high winds or dust storms, it is considered possible that some otherwise healthy personnel, who were exposed for a long-term period to dust and particulate matter, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
 Personnel with a history of asthma or cardiopulmonary disease could potentially be more likely to develop such chronic health conditions.
 While the dust and particulate matter exposures and exposures to burn pits are acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
 Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as burn pits/barrels, incinerators, occupational or specific personal dosimeter data) when assessing individual concerns.
 Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).